-Organisational abuse (previously known as institutional abuse) includes, neglect and poor care practice within an institution or specific care setting such as a hospital or care home or in relation to care provided in one's own home.
-This may range from one-off incidents to ongoing ill-treatment.
+Organisational Abuse (previously known as Institutional abuse) includes, neglect and poor care practise within an institution or specific care setting such as a hospital or care home or in relation to care provided in one's own home.
+This may range from one off incidents to on-going ill-treatment.
 It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation.

-Discriminatory abuse includes forms of harassment, slurs or similar treatment because of age, disability, gender, racial heritage, religious belief, sexual orientation or identity.
+Discriminatory Abuse includes forms of harassment, slurs or similar treatment because of age, disability, gender, gender reassignment status, pregnancy and maternity, marriage and civil partnership, race, religion and sexual orientation.
 It also includes racist, sexist, homophobic or ageist comments or jokes, or comments and jokes based on a person's disability.

-Excluding a person from activities on the basis that they are 'not liked' is also discriminatory abuse.
+Self-neglect Care Act 2014 defines self-neglect as wide ranging & covering:

+- Neglecting to care for one's personal hygiene

+- Neglecting to care for one's health

+- Neglecting to care for one's surroundings

+- Hoarding which can include:

+- Inanimate objects (commonly clothes, newspapers, books, DVDs, letters & food/packaging)

+- Animals

+- Data

-The Care Act 2014 defines self-neglect as wide ranging & covering: Neglecting to care for one's personal hygiene Neglecting to care for one's health Neglecting to care for one's surroundings Hoarding which can include: Inanimate objects (commonly clothes, newspapers, books, DVDs, letters & food/ packaging), Animals, Data Hoarding in this case is described as the excessive collection & retention of any material to the point that it impedes day to day functioning.
+Hoarding in this case is described as the excessive collection & retention of any material to the point that it impedes day to day functioning.

 This could also involve refusal of services, treatment, assessments or intervention, which could potentially improve self-care or care of one's environment.
 There are other less overt forms of self - neglect such as: eating disorders; misuse of substance; and alcohol abuse.
 Self-neglect differs from other safeguarding concerns as there is no perpetrator of abuse, however, abuse cannot be ruled out as a purpose for becoming self-neglectful.